Distribution & Proportions

 lc_doughnut_*

-Display segmented data in a circular donut chart format.
+Display segmented data in a circular doughnut chart format.
 The chart always displays as a complete circle with values proportionally adjusted to fill the entire circumference.

 Element Setup